Same-sex marriage in South Carolina: Condon v. Haley

 On October 8, 2014, Charleston County Probate Judge Irvin Condon, citing the ruling in Bostic, accepted a marriage license application presented by a lesbian couple, Colleen Condon and Nichols Bleckley, the first in the state.
 In other parts of the state, probate judges refused to accept marriage license applications pending a final decision in Bradacs.
 Attorney General Wilson filed Wilson v.
 Condon, requesting an emergency injunction from the South Carolina Supreme Court to halt the issuance of marriage licenses to same-sex couples.
-On October 9, the state Supreme Court agreed to halt the issuance of licenses pending the resolution of Bradacs.
+On October 9, the Supreme Court agreed to halt the issuance of licenses pending the resolution of Bradacs.
 Because a South Carolina couple cannot receive a marriage license until 24 hours after their marriage license application was accepted, no marriage licenses were issued to same-sex couples in South Carolina during this time.
 On October 15, 2014, citing Bostic, Condon and Bleckley, represented by Lambda Legal and SC Equality, filed suit in federal district court seeking the right to marry.
 The defendants included Governor Haley, Attorney General Wilson, and Judge Condon, the state judge who was enjoined from licensing same-sex marriages a week earlier by the South Carolina Supreme Court.
 On November 12, U.S. District Judge Richard Gergel ruled for the plaintiffs and stayed his decision until noon on November 20.
+He wrote:

 The Fourth Circuit Court of Appeals denied the state's request for a stay pending appeal or a temporary stay on November 18.
 Attorney General Wilson asked Chief Justice John Roberts, as Circuit Justice for the Fourth Circuit, for an emergency stay pending appeal later that day.
-He made an argument other states in similar cases had not made to the Supreme Court, that the principle of federalism known as the "domestic relations exception"–which restricts the role of federal courts in certain areas reserved to the states–required clarification.
+He made an argument other states in similar cases had not made to the Supreme Court, that the principle of federalism known as the "domestic relations exception"—which restricts the role of federal courts in certain areas reserved to the states—required clarification.
 Justice Roberts referred the request to the full court, which denied it on November 20, with Justices Antonin Scalia and Clarence Thomas dissenting.

-On the morning of November 19, 2014, Judge Condon began to issue marriage licenses to those who had applied prior to the state Supreme Court's order.
+On the morning of November 19, 2014, Judge Condon began to issue marriage licenses to those who had applied prior to the South Carolina Supreme Court's order.
 Kayla Bennett and Kristin Anderson held their marriage ceremony outside of the Charleston County Probate Court, marking the state's first licensed same-sex marriage.
 Some probate courts began processing marriage license applications for same-sex couples on November 19, and more of them on November 20.
-Lexington County Probate Judge Daniel Eckstrom announced on November 20 that his county would continue to deny marriage licenses to same-sex couples "until this matter is conclusively resolved" or he is ordered to do so.
+Lexington County Probate Judge Daniel Eckstrom announced on November 20 that his county would continue to deny marriage licenses to same-sex couples until ordered to do so or "until this matter [was] conclusively resolved".
 The county reversed itself that same day and began to issue marriage licenses.